 These spongy rubber granules are softer than standard abrasive non-skid additives, making them more comfortable to walk or kneel on.
 High-quality, durable granules have color pigment throughout, unlike other rubber non-skid additives made from recycled car tires—so the granules wear evenly & consistently, with no change in color.
 The long-lasting, stain-resistant surface remains attractive and easy to clean.

-Choose Fine, Medium, or Coarse grade particles in 1/4 Pint and Pint sizes.
-Available in White and Beige.
+Choose White or Beige in Fine, Medium, or Coarse grade particles in 1/4 Pint, Pint, Quart Sifter Bottle, and Gallon sizes.

 The item was added to your wishlist.